ventojs/vento/README.md

 - I like:
   - The support for async evaluation is less hacky than Nunjucks.
-  - The variables are not escaped by default, there's the `escape` filter for that.
+  - The variables are not escaped by default, there's an `escape` filter for that.

 - I don't like: